arturfil/leetcode-python/README.md

 <br/>
 <br/>
-I'ts funny cause with python you can be blazing fast in coding interviews (hence flash) But in general python is a slow language when ti comes to processing speed
+I'ts funny cause with python you can be blazing fast in coding interviews (hence flash) But in general python is a slow language when it comes to processing speed
 <br/>
 <br/>
-Since we are focusing on BigO (time complexity) & Memory Efficiency, we don't really care that python is slow in processing cause it's blazing fast when it comes to writing algos.
+Since we are focusing on BigO (time complexity) & Memory Efficiency, we don't really care that python is slow in processing cause it's blazing fast when it comes to writing algos ⚡️.
 <br/>
 <br/>
 It also happens to be super readable (almost pseudo code) which makes it better for both candidate and intreviewer (at least that's my take).
 <br/>
 <br/>
-And thus, I created s run.sh shell script to run main.py main.py is like your main file in java, csharp, c, c++ etc.
+And thus, I created a run.sh shell script to run main.py main.py is like your main file in java, csharp, c, c++ etc.
 I like to keep that strucutre that way when you move to other languages it's not that different.